 Onboard Azamara Journey passengers can find out why Azamara services are one of the best in the world.
 The award-winning boutique ship amazes with lots of dining options, an unforgettable spa, and wellness facilities, friendly staff always in place to help passengers and destinations that guests would love to visit.

 On March 30, 2012, a fire stopped Azamara Quest, while transporting one thousand passengers south of the Philippines.
 Five crew members were injured in the accident, a day after the ship left Manila for Sandakan, Malaysia.

-Azamara Quest starts her dry dock in Singapore in April 2016.
-During the 5-day process, she will receive a host of refurbishments and upgrades, announced previously in June, as well as a technology overhaul.
-The brand new "Pervasive Wi-Fi" system provides faster Internet connectivity from any place on board the ship.
-Interactive TVs in all staterooms will feature new options including live TV, movies on demand, lecturer schedules, weather updates, navigational and port information.
-Passengers will be able to book a shore excursion through their TVs, as well as to order room service.
-In the Inspiration Center on Deck 4, Azamara guests will be able to plan their next voyage by a 98-inch touchscreen to learn about future sailings and the ports visited.
-Passengers in The Drawing Room and Living Room will use interactive tabletops to send digital postcards, design their own art by a Scribble app, or surf social media sites.
+Azamara Quest's drydock in Singapore (April 2016) was a 20-day project that resulted in numerous refurbishments and upgrades, as well as a technology overhaul.
+The ship's new "Pervasive Wi-Fi" system now provides faster Internet connectivity shipwide.
+Interactive HDTVs in all staterooms feature new options line live TV, movies on demand, activities schedule (lecturers, shows, etc), weather updates, navigational-itinerary-port information.
+Passengers can book shore excursions through their TVs, as well as to order room service.
+In the Inspiration Center (Deck 4) guests can plan their next Azamara voyage by a 98-inch touchscreen to learn about future sailings and the call ports.
+In The Drawing Room and Living Room passengers can use interactive tabletops to send digital postcards, design their own art (by a Scribble app) or surf social media websites.

 Decks and Cabins